hackle/blogger/src/raw/setup-haskell.md

 Instead I got everything working within an hour or so in Ubuntu.
 No major problems.

-## Do not use the Haskell Platform
+## you don't need the Haskell Platform

-I am still confused as to where and when to or not to use the Haskell Platform.
+Honestly I am still confused as to where and when to or not to use the Haskell Platform.
 There seems to be a gap between how Stack works and how the Platform advocates.

 In this case though, stick with Stack is easier - only meaningful change I need to make is to set **resolver: lts-9.1** in the stack.yaml file. "stack install" took care of everything.